Joanna is passionate about healthy living, vegan lifestyle, preventing disease by eating whole foods, juicing, and green smoothies.

 How Diabetes Progresses

-In the chart at the top of this article, you can see the different patterns a person's blood glucose levels can follow as diabetes progresses.
+The chart at the top of this article shows the different patterns a person's blood glucose levels can follow as diabetes progresses.
 Here's what's happening.

 There's a very specific range of glucose your body considers normal in your blood, between 80 and 90 mg/dL, or milligrams per deciliter—the equivalent of about one teaspoon in total.